- Prerequisites

 - Finally, Click "Apply changes" in the dashboard editor to save the changes.
 Then you should enter edit mode again.

-Step 3.3 Add table widget
+Step 3.3 Add a Chart widget

 - Enter edit mode.
 Click on the "Add new widget" button.